Augmented intelligence vs. artificial intelligence: Redefining AI in dentistry

 “Who (or what) said what” now matters

-When AI contributes to clinical reasoning or documentation, attribution becomes a safety tool.
 Attribution documents judgment.
 It shows that AI assisted but did not replace reasoning.
 Years later, that distinction can be very important.

 The standard of care is already shifting

-Clinicians may be exposed when they use AI and override it, especially after adverse outcomes.
+At the same time, clinicians may also be exposed when they use AI and override it, especially after adverse outcomes.
 This tension has been described as the negative outcome penalty paradox: clinicians can be punished whether they follow or reject AI recommendations once AI becomes normalized.
-Defensive medicine now requires reasoned positioning, not blind adoption or avoidance.

 Defensive documentation needs a major redesign

-Traditional defensive documentation emphasized thoroughness; AI-era defensive documentation emphasizes provenance.
 Practical shifts clinicians should adopt now:

-Label AI-assisted content explicitly.
+• Label AI-assisted content explicitly

-Avoid pasting AI output without review.
+• Avoid pasting AI output without review

-Document when AI recommendations were rejected and why.
+• Document when AI recommendations were rejected and why

-Be cautious with AI-generated citations and guidelines.
+• Be cautious with AI-generated citations and guidelines

-Preserve clinician reasoning, not just summaries.
+• Preserve clinician reasoning, not just summaries

-Training clinicians is now a legal issue
+Training clinicians is now a legal issue, not just an educational one

 Augmented intelligence is the only defensible frame

+Many organizations now favour the term augmented intelligence over artificial intelligence.
+That framing is crucial.
 Augmented intelligence keeps the clinician explicitly in the loop.
 It reinforces that AI assists but does not decide.
 The moment AI silently replaces reasoning in documentation, both patient safety and legal defensibility erode.
-The chart reclaims its original role: a legal narrative of clinical reasoning under uncertainty.

 About the author

 Dr. Hassan Bencheqroun is a pulmonary and critical care physician, assistant professor at the University of California Riverside School of Medicine, and CEO of Medical AI Academy.
 He hosts “The AI-Ready Doctor podcast” and is an active AiMed participant and speaker bridging clinical care, education, and technology.
+He is actively focused on practical, clinician-safe AI adoption

+The healthcare industry has entered a transformative era.
+Agentic artificial intelligence — systems capable of autonomous reasoning, planning, and multi-step task execution with defined human oversight — is transitioning from research concept to enterprise deployment.
 Unlike traditional machine learning that excels at narrow pattern recognition or generative AI that produces content reactively, agentic AI operates with goal-directed autonomy: decomposing complex objectives, coordinating specialized agents across disparate systems, and adapting strategies based on outcomes.
-This paradigm shift addresses healthcare’s most persistent challenges, including administrative burden consuming 20 percent of institutional budgets, physician burnout, and the growing complexity of clinical decision-making.1
+This paradigm shift addresses healthcare’s most persistent challenges, including administrative burden consuming 20 percent of institutional budgets, physician burnout from documentation requirements, and the growing complexity of clinical decision-making.1

 Defining the Agentic Paradigm

-Fig. 2 AI evolution comparison — Traditional AI, Generative AI, and Agentic AI capabilities and interaction modes
+AI evolution comparison — Traditional AI, Generative AI, and Agentic AI capabilities and interaction modes

 Table 1: Healthcare Agentic AI Platform Comparison (January 2026)